Kylin9511/CodewordMimicFeedback/README.md

 The channel state information (CSI) matrix is generated from [COST2100](https://ieeexplore.ieee.org/document/6393523) model and setting can be found in our paper.
 On the other hand, Chao-Kai Wen provides a pre-processed COST2100 dataset, which we adopt in BCsiNet training and inference.
 You can download it from [Google Drive](https://drive.google.com/drive/folders/1_lAMLk_5k1Z8zJQlTr5NRnSD6ACaNRtj?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1Ggr6gnsXNwzD4ULbwqCmjA).

 #### B. Checkpoints Downloading
-The checkpoints of our proposed BCRNet can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1Kb1fU-TObWZqfmk2EBCBBw) (passwd: spkc) or [Google Drive](https://drive.google.com/drive/folders/1euHV5rYDS-Bkxi6rTsTRZm0Yf3NYzlz8?usp=sharing)
+The checkpoints of our proposed BCRNet can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/11xbn6BJQIhD3tb801Y62CQ) (passwd: 5ipq) or [Google Drive](https://drive.google.com/drive/folders/1TgWm0JptaS9QEl3Mwvx6xHZwoM91KaD4?usp=sharing)

 #### C. Project Tree Arrangement